Autoparallel/site/content/braindump/blurbs/algebra_as_computation.md

 Let's also take a look at this formally.
 A tensor product $V \otimes W$ of vector spaces $V$ and $W$ is a vector space that is the "freest" vector space that contains all the elements of $V$ and $W$.
+By freest, I mean that instead of just attaching one vector to another by extending an array

 ![tensor product](/images/blurbs/computational_clifford_algebras/tensor_product.svg)